Skip to main content

 What Shared Users Can Do

-• Make API requests to all public endpoints
+• ✓Make API requests to all public endpoints (with or without tokens, depending on settings)

-• Test CRUD operations (changes are isolated per session)
+• ✓Test CRUD operations (changes are synchronized across the project)

 What Shared Users Cannot Do